-We have shown that the sequential processing afforded by an artificial recurrent neural 283 network (RNN) provides a flexible methodology able to efficiently decode information 284 from a population of neurons.
-Moreover, since a RNN decoder is a neural network, it 285 represents a biologically relevant model of how neural information is processed.
-286 Specifically, when applied to hippocampal neural data from freely moving rats [2], the 287 network made use of the past neural activity to improve the decoding accuracy of the 288 animals' positions.
-In a 2D open field arena (1m x 1m), the RNN decoder was able to 289 infer position with a median error of between 10.3 cm to 13.1 cm for 5 different rats.
-290 These results represented a marked improvement over a standard a Bayesian 291 decoder [14,16] which bases its decision solely on spike counts from a single time window 292 centered around the moment of position measurement.
-Bayesian methods are known to 293 be optimal decoders when using appropriate priors [39].
-However, when applied to 294 neural decoding it is difficult to determine these appropriate priors - as a result 295 sub-optimal approximations are commonly used.
-Hence we propose that RNNs offer a 296 practical methodology to incorporate sequential context without the need to choose or 297 estimate specific priors over high-dimensional spaces.
+We have shown that the sequential processing afforded by an artificial recurrent neural network (RNN) provides a flexible methodology able to efficiently decode information from a population of neurons.
+Moreover, since a RNN decoder is a neural network, it represents a biologically relevant model of how neural information is processed.
+Specifically, when applied to hippocampal neural data from freely moving rats [2], the network made use of the past neural activity to improve the decoding accuracy of the animals' positions.
+In a 2D open field arena (1m x 1m), the RNN decoder was able to infer position with a median error of between 10.3 cm to 13.1 cm for 5 different rats.
+These results represented a marked improvement over both a simple Bayesian decoder using a flat prior [14, 16, 29], which bases its decision solely on spike counts from a single time window centered around the moment of position measurement, as well as a Bayesian decoder incorporating priors informed by the animals' behaviour and recent spiking history [14].

+Bayesian methods are known to be optimal decoders when using appropriate priors [41].
+However, when applied to neural decoding it is difficult to determine these appropriate priors-as a result sub-optimal approximations are commonly used.
+Hence we propose that RNNs offer a practical methodology to incorporate sequential context without the need to choose or estimate specific priors over high-dimensional spaces.
 The improvement in 2D position decoding observed for the RNN was mirrored by similar results from a 1D decoding task using hippocampal recordings made while animals ran on a 6 meter track.
-Here again, the RNN decoder achieved equal or better results than a standard Bayesian approach.
+Here again, the RNN decoder achieved equal or better results than the Bayesian approaches.

-Making use of the past neural activity as contextual information, the RNN seems 302 more robust to noise than Bayesian classifier.
-In particular when using shorter time 303 windows the spike counts become noisier and the Bayesian model's prediction accuracy 304 degraded rapidly.
-In contrast the RNN decoder was more resistant to the variability of 305 spike counts, likely due to its ability to combine information over the complete sequence 306 of past inputs.
-Similarly, in situations were fewer neurons were available and hence the 307 total amount information was reduced, the RNN exhibited a pronounced advantage over 308 the Bayesian decoder.
-Equally, in the 1D task the benefit of the RNN was most evident 309 for animal R2217, which had the fewest recorded neurons.
-Nevertheless notice that 310 fewer recorded neurons does not necessarily mean lower accuracy.
-As described in 311 Section 2.3.1, the error depends strongly on the amount of training data available 312 (length of recording) and the quality of the cells (amount and location of firing).
-Taken 313 together these results suggest that RNN decoding of neural data may prove to be 314 particular useful in situations where large populations of neurons are not available or 315 are difficult to stably maintain.
-316
+Making use of the past neural activity as contextual information, the RNN seems more robust to noise than the two Bayesian classifiers.
+In particular when using shorter time windows the spike counts become noisier and the Bayesian models' prediction accuracy degraded rapidly.
+In contrast the RNN decoder was more resistant to the variability of spike counts, likely due to its ability to combine information over the complete sequence of past inputs.
+Similarly, in situations where fewer neurons were available and hence the total amount information was reduced, the RNN exhibited a pronounced advantage over the Bayesian decoders.
+Equally, in the 1D task the benefit of the RNN was most evident for animal R2217, which had the fewest recorded neurons.
+Nevertheless notice that fewer recorded neurons does not necessarily mean lower accuracy.
+As described in Section 2.3.1, the error depends strongly on the amount of training data available (length of recording) and the quality of the cells (amount and location of firing).
+Taken together these results suggest that RNN decoding of neural data may prove to be particularly useful in situations where large populations of neurons are not available or are difficult to stably maintain.

-Beyond quality and amount of data available, the size of error the RNN decoder maed was also seen to depend on the distance of the animal from the walls and its instantaneous speed.
+Beyond quality and amount of data available, the size of error the RNN decoder made was also seen to depend on the distance of the animal from the walls and its instantaneous speed.
 At higher speeds (above 10.5 cm/s) the decoding accuracy does not decrease, but when the animal is immobile (below 0.5 cm/s) the error was significantly higher than when in motion.
-We hypothesize that while stationary hippocampal activity may reflect non-local activity associated with sharp-wave ripple states [36].
+We hypothesize that while stationary hippocampal activity may reflect non-local activity associated with sharp-wave ripple states [38].